QR-Madness/LowProfilePerformanceProfile/README.md

 To exit, right-click the icon and select "Exit."

+### CMD-Based Startup Trick

+L3P is low-profile and will never install itself, thus to be able to quick-launch the app, add the built executable to your home folder.

 ## System Requirements

 - Windows 7 or later ([see: 'Why Only Windows?' below](#why-only-windows))